IMF applauds Greek surplus, wants debt strategy before joining bailout

 "The issue is not the targets but the credibility of targets being maintained over the medium term while the economy is growing," Thomsen said.

-He said the Fund would send experts to Athens next week to help finalize a reform package agreed between euro zone finance ministers and Greece two weeks ago in Malta.
+He said the Fund would send experts to Athens next week to help finalise a reform package agreed between euro zone finance ministers and Greece two weeks ago in Malta.

 But before the IMF would join the latest bailout for Greece, now shouldered by the euro zone alone, euro zone governments would have to give the Fund an idea of how long they expected Greece to maintain a primary surplus of 3.5 percent of GDP and what kind of debt relief Athens could expect after 2018.